-Level 1Self-Management16-17 pointsSelf-management is appropriate for clients who are adherent to medical care and treatment, are independent, and are able to advocate for themselves.
+Self-management is appropriate for clients who are adherent to medical care and treatment, are independent, and can advocate for themselves.
 Clients may need occasional assistance from the case manager to update eligibility forms.
 These clients have demonstrated capability of managing self and disease, are independent, medically stable, virally suppressed and have no problem getting access to HIV care.
 Additionally, their housing and income source(s) should be stable.
 If clients have a mental health diagnosis, they should be in the care of a mental health provider and adherent to their treatment plan.
 If clients have a history of substance abuse, they should have more than 12 months of sobriety and should preferably be accessing continued support services to maintain their sobriety.
-The majority of case management services provided will be non-medical vs. medical.
-The objective is to provide guidance and assistance in improving access to needed services.
-Revision of the acuity scale and ISP must occur at least every 6 months with adaptations as necessary.
+Most case management services provided will be non-medical vs. medical.
+Re-evaluation of the acuity scale and ISP must occur at least every 6 months with adaptations, as necessary.

-Level 2 Supportive 18-22 points Supportive case management is appropriate for clients with needs that can be addressed in the short term.
+Level 2 Supportive 18-22 points

+Supportive case management is appropriate for clients with needs that can be addressed in the short term.
 Clients should be adherent to their medical care and treatment, independent, and able to advocate for themselves.
 Additionally, these clients require minimal assistance and their housing and income source(s) should be stable.
 Clients may require service provision assistance no more that 2-3 times a year.
 If the clients have a mental health diagnosis, they should be in the care of a mental health provider and adherent to their treatment plan.
 If clients have a history of substance abuse, they should have no less than 6-12 months of sobriety and should preferably be accessing continued support services to maintain their sobriety.
 This includes the provision of advice and assistance in obtaining medical, social, community, legal, financial, and other needed services.
-The majority of case management services provided will be non-medical vs. medical, the objective is to provide guidance and assistance in improving access to needed services.
-Revision of the acuity scale and ISP must occur at least every 6 months with adaptations as necessary.
+Most case management services provided will be non-medical vs. medical.
+Reevaluation of the acuity scale and ISP must occur at least every 6 months with adaptations, as necessary.

-Level 3 Intermediate 23-37 points Intermediate case management is appropriate for clients who are considered medically case managed.
+Level 3 Intermediate 23-37 points

+Intermediate case management is appropriate for clients who are considered medically case managed.
 Coordination and follow-up of medical treatment is a component of medical case management.
-These clients require assistance to access and/or remain in care, and are at risk of medication and appointment non-compliance.
+These clients require assistance to access and/or remain in care and are at risk of medication and appointment non-compliance.
 They may have opportunistic infections and other co-morbidities that are not being treated or addressed and have no support system in place to address related issues.
 The case manager should ensure timely and coordinated access to medically appropriate levels of health and support services, and continuity of care, through ongoing assessment of the client's and other key family members' needs and personal support systems.
-Key activities include but are not limited to: completing initial Intake within 30 days of beginning Intake, development of an individualized service plan (ISP) within 30 days of beginning Intake, and re-evaluation of the acuity scale and ISP with a revision at least every 6 months.
-The majority of case management services provided will be medical vs. non-medical and the objective is to improve health care outcomes.
-Documentation should be reflective of goals, activities and outcomes in the case notes.
+Key activities include but are not limited to completing initial Intake within 15-30 days of beginning the Intake, development of an individualized service plan (ISP) within 15-30 days of beginning the Intake, and re-evaluation of the acuity scale and ISP with a revision at least every 6 months.
+Most case management services provided will be medical vs. non-medical.
+Documentation should be reflective of goals, activities, and outcomes in the case notes.
 Consultation with a multi-disciplinary team, case management supervisor and/or others as needed should be documented.